On Hypersurfaces of $\mathbb{H}^2\times\mathbb{H}^2$: Proofs of Theorems --

 Next, we suppose that $M$ has two distinct constant principal curvatures.
-Let $\lambda_{1}$ and $\lambda_{2}$ be the corresponding distinct principal curvatures with multiplicity one and two respectively.
+Let $\lambda_{1}$ and $\lambda_{2}$ be the corresponding distinct principal curvatures with multiplicity one and two, respectively.
 Let $E_{1}$ be a unit vector field on $M$ such that $A E_{1}=\lambda_{1} E_{1}$.
-Then, the shape operator $A$ and its covariant derivative are given by
+Then, by using \eqref{eqn:2.5}, we have